tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 The management of multipoint links is independent from whether the links are TE or non-TE.

-According to {{section 4.4.4 of !RFC8345}}, multipoint links can be "represented through pseudonodes (similar to IS-IS, for example)".
+According to {{Section 4.4.4 of !RFC8345}}, multipoint links can be "represented through pseudonodes (similar to IS-IS, for example)".

 Each access point can have different directionality with respect to the multipoint link, as shown in {{mp-link-example}}:
 - an access point of a multipoint link can be able to both transmit and receive traffic: this access point can be modelled as a TP (e.g., TP A in {{mp-link-example}}) terminating two links, one incoming link (e.g., Link 1 in {{mp-link-example}}) and one outgoing link (e.g., Link 2 in {{mp-link-example}});